August 10, 2018

 The concert officially concludes when the last applause ends.
 Congratulations, hugs, exchanges, etc on the stage are appropriate and welcome after the concerts ends.
 Professional behavior is still in effect.
 Backstage, please be cognizant that stage striking activity begins promptly.
 Please try not to obstruct stage hands or your colleagues (harpists, percussionists, etc.) from getting their instruments moved.

 All wind and percussion castings for every work to be performed during the year will be determined by the studio teacher.
-String seating assignments will be determined by the string faculty based on seniority, experience, ability and maturity.
-Auditions for principal positions in cello, viola and bass will be held.
-Only qualified and studio teacher recommended students will participate in each audition, maximum of four people for each audition.
-There will be a Concertmaster audition.
-Students recommended by the violin faculty will compete and be ranked in order.
-The ranking will determine the seating for the first four chairs of the 1st violins and the first stand of second violins.
-There may be two, even three co-concertmasters who will rotate in the positions.
-Those that audition but do not meet the standards of leadership will rotate seating between the first and second violins along with the entire tutti violin section.
+String seating assignments for the first concert of the year will be determined by the string faculty based on seniority, experience, ability and maturity.
+Auditions for concertmaster and other principal strings will be held in mid-September, before the second concert.
+String faculty will nominate students to participate in this audition, which is by invitation only.
 There is no obligation to fill all the leadership positions if there are not enough qualified players.
 ALL DECISIONS ARE BASED SOLEY ON THE AUDITION, ARE FINAL AND WILL REMAIN IN PLACE FOR THE ENTIRE ACADEMIC SCHOOL YEAR.

 For reading rehearsals, several of those who have not been in regular principal positions will be afforded the experience of sitting in principal positions on a rotating basis.